thenatzzz/Large_Scale_Object_Detection/README.md

 * **Obtaining Dataset**: SIXray dataset contains Positive samples(the images containing interested objects that we want to localize/classify) and Negative samples.
 (Downloading SIXray from links above)
 * **Preprocessing Dataset**: We use subset of Positive samples for Training and another subset of Positive samples combining with Negative samples for Testing/Evaluating.

-1.In this project, we do not use the whole SIXray dataset due to limitation on computation issue.
+1. In this project, we do not use the whole SIXray dataset due to limitation on computation issue.
 Since we are using subset of main dataset, we need to get new labels.
-This labels are used for Testing/Evaluating of models.
+Later, these labels are used for Testing/Evaluating of models.

-2.We turn images and location file(.xml) of Positive samples into Tensorflow Record for Training.
+2. We turn image and location file(.xml) of Positive samples into Tensorflow Record for Training.

 * **Training**: our training is done by Tensorflow Object Detection API where we can download from link above together with Config files and Pre-trained Models. (we have tried Classification model but it does not work well; therefore, we change to Object Detection model instead.)
 * **Testing/Evaluating**: We create Inference graph from our trained model and use it to evaluate with another subset of Positive samples and whole set of Negative samples.
 The performance is measured by precision-recall score and mean Average Precision scores (mAP).